Constructing pseudo-Anosovs from expanding interval maps: Classifying zig-zags of pseudo-Anosov type

 \subsection{The proof of Theorem \ref{bijection}}

 We are now ready to prove Theorem \ref{bijection}, which we restate here for convenience.

 \begin{mainthm} Fix $m \geq 2$ and let $\Phi: \PA(m) \to \bbQ \cap (0,1)$ be the map defined by

-Then $\Phi$ is a bijection. \end{mainthm} \begin{proof} To fix ideas, let $m=2$.
-Suppose $f$ and $g$ are two bimodal standard PCP zig-zags of pseudo-Anosov type, and that $\rho(f)=\rho(g)=\rho_2(n,k)$ for some $n, k$ satisfying $(n-k, n-1)=1$.
+Then $\Phi$ is a bijection.
+Moreover, for each $p \geq 4$ the image $\Phi(\PA(m,p))$ consists of the set of reduced rationals in $(0,1)$ of denominator $p-2$. \end{mainthm} \begin{proof} To fix ideas, let $m=2$.
+Suppose $f$ and $g$ are two bimodal unrestricted PCP zig-zags of pseudo-Anosov type, and that $\rho(f)=\rho(g)=\rho_2(n,k)$ for some $n, k$ satisfying $(n-k, n-1)=1$.
 We claim that $f=g$.
 Indeed, $\rho_2(n,k)$ and bimodality determine the transition matrix $M$ of $f$, by Proposition \ref{prop:bimodal}.
 In particular, $f$ and $g$ are uniform expanders with the same topological entropy, and hence the same slope.
 It follows that $f=g$, and so the map is injective.

-To prove surjectivity, it is enough to show that for every $\rho_2(n,k)$ with $(n-k, n-1)$ there is a bimodal standard PCP zig-zag $f$ of pseudo-Anosov type that acts on the orbit of $x=1$ as $\rho_2(n,k)$.
+To prove surjectivity, it is enough to show that for every $\rho_2(n,k)$ with $(n-k, n-1)$ there is a bimodal unrestricted PCP zig-zag $f$ of pseudo-Anosov type that acts on the orbit of $x=1$ as $\rho_2(n,k)$.
 We do this by constructing the exterior left-veering thick interval map and then projecting onto the horizontal coordinate to obtain a zig-zag with the necessary combinatorics.
 Indeed, fix some $\rho_2(n,k)$ satisfying $(n-k, n-1)=1$ and let $\tau$ be a train track consisting of real edges $e_1, \ldots, e_n$ and infinitesimal edges $f_1, \ldots, f_{n-1}$, with $f_j$ joining $e_j$ to $e_{j+1}$.
 Further adorn $\tau$ with infinitesimal loops as follows:

-\begin{enumerate} \item Loops $g_0$ and $g_n$ on the left of $e_1$ and the right of $e_n$, respectively. \item An upward-pointing loop $g_{k-1}$ attached to the left of $e_k$. \item Downward-pointing loops $g_j$ attached to the right of $e_j$ for $j=1, \ldots, \hat{k}, \ldots, n-1$. \end{enumerate}
+\begin{enumerate} \item Loops $\gamma_0$ and $\gamma_n$ on the left of $e_1$ and the right of $e_n$, respectively. \item An upward-pointing loop $\gamma_{k-1}$ attached to the left of $e_k$. \item Downward-pointing loops $\gamma_j$ attached to the right of $e_j$ for $j=1, \ldots, \hat{k}, \ldots, n-1$. \end{enumerate}

-Define $F$ to be the exterior left-veering train track map permuting the $g_k$ according to $\rho_2(n,k)$, while also fixing $g_0$.
+Define $F$ to be the exterior left-veering train track map permuting the $\gamma_k$ according to $\rho_2(n,k)$, while also fixing $\gamma_0$.
 It is not hard to see by the construction of $F$ and the structure of $\rho_2(n,k)$ that $F$ preserves $\tau$.